Skip to main content

 Notifications

 OpsChain can be configured to send notifications via a wide variety of channels.
-Currently, notifications will only be sent when a change has failed.
+Notifications can be sent on activity start, success, and failure.

-If you would like OpsChain to provide notification for other change events, please let us know.
+If you would like OpsChain to provide notification for other change or workflow events, please let us know.

 Notifications configuration

-OpsChain allows notifications to be sent to any endpoint supported by Apprise.
+OpsChain allows activity failure, success, and start notifications to be sent to any endpoint supported by Apprise.
 This includes common endpoints like Slack, Microsoft Teams, email servers, and many more.
-To enable notifications, update your project or environment settings to include the failure notification target_url:
+To enable notifications, update your project or environment settings to include the notification options:

 opschain project|environment edit-settings